Sage partners with Zapier to elevate the work of SMBs with the power of automation

 - Time savings: Customers of any size can automate work in minutes and save an average of 10 hours each week1 on manual tasks that previously took hours to complete.

-The Zapier integration with Sage Accounting is now available on the Sage Marketplace in Canada, US, UK and Ireland.
+The Zapier integration with Sage Accounting is now available on the Sage Marketplace in the U.S., Canada, U.K., and Ireland.
 To learn more about the apps currently available on the Sage Marketplace, click here.

 About Sage